danielfett/inetbox.py/README.md

 When started, the service will connect to the LIN bus and publish any status updates acquired from there.
 When you send a command to modify a setting (e.g., to turn on the heating), the service will send the command to the LIN bus and publish the new status once the setting has been confirmed.

+Note: Since Dec.
+2025, Homeassistant entities are created as well.

 #### MQTT topics for receiving status

 `service/truma/error` - some error messages are published here